Last updated on March 2nd, 2023 at 05:17 pm

 And this is regardless of whether you’re having a rest day, strength training, or doing cardio.

-So, as you can see you can lose body fat while eating maintenance calories.
+- Yes, it is possible to lose body fat while eating maintenance calories.

-However, this is far easier if you’re new to exercise, overweight or obese, coming back to exercise after a break, or if you use anabolic steroids.
+- This is far easier if you’re new to exercise, overweight or obese, coming back to exercise after a break, or if you use anabolic steroids.